DataTalksClub/data-engineering-zoomcamp/07-ai-workflows/README.md

 **Continue learning:**
 - Experiment with different LLM providers
 - Build custom agents for your data pipelines
-- Integrate AI into your Module 2 workflows
-- Share your learnings with the community
+- Share your learnings with the Slack community

-**Join the conversation:**
-- Share your agent experiments in the Slack channel
-- Help others troubleshoot AI workflows
-- Suggest new AI use cases for data engineering

 Happy orchestrating! 🚀